Variegated Monstera grown from cutting

 - Put it in bright light – While the white parts of the leaves are what make it unique, they aren’t actually functional – these parts lack chlorophyll and so limit the ability for the plant to photosynthesise.
 Ensuring your plant gets plenty of sunlight will help to counteract this.

+The key ingredient to the success of this propagation is the self watering pot.
 Self watering pots are available in most gardening centres, link to buy online here

 If you liked this post you will also like the post we did on an almost completely white variegated Monstera here